Project Connect

-Project Connect (listed as Proposition A on the General Election ballot) is a transit expansion program by the Capital Metropolitan Transportation Authority (Capital Metro) in Austin, Texas, U.S. The program was approved by voters on November 3, 2020, in a local election concurrent with the 2020 presidential election.
+Project Connect (listed as Proposition A on the general election ballot) is a transit expansion program by the Capital Metropolitan Transportation Authority (CapMetro) in Austin, Texas, U.S. The program was approved by voters on November 3, 2020, in a local election concurrent with the 2020 presidential election.

 The project is estimated to cost $7.1 billion and will be funded with public funds, both federally and locally through increasing the local property tax rate by 8.75 cents.
-This is a smaller-scale version of the proposal, originally estimated at about $10 billion, but ultimately downsized to $7.1 billion due to cost concerns amidst the COVID-19 pandemic.
+This is a smaller-scale version of the proposal, originally estimated at $10 billion, but ultimately downsized to $7.1 billion due to COVID-induced cost concerns.
+Plans were again scaled down in 2023 as construction costs had risen since the proposition's passage.

 Plan elements

-As a part of the plan, Capital Metro would add two light rail lines, three bus rapid transit lines, and one commuter rail line to the already existing Red Line, which will also undergo major improvements.
-The proposal also calls for general investments to all routes, a transit tunnel through the downtown area, a fully-electric bus and train fleet, and new park and ride areas throughout the service area.
+As a part of the plan, CapMetro would add two light rail lines, three bus rapid transit lines, and one commuter rail line to the already existing Red Line, which will also undergo major improvements.
+The proposal also calls for general investments to all routes, a fully-electric bus and train fleet, and new park and ride areas throughout the service area.
+A Downtown Transit Tunnel was originally proposed, but was cut from plans in May 2023.

-MetroRail Blue Line
+CapMetro Rail Blue Line

-The Blue Line would operate on a 7.8 mi stretch of light rail with 20 stations, running through downtown from Austin-Bergstrom International Airport, providing service along East Riverside Drive, then travel across Lady Bird Lake to the Austin Convention Center and west on 4th Street to Republic Square (the city's central transportation hub).
-The line continues north along Guadalupe Street to U.S. 183 and North Lamar Boulevard.
+Phase I of the Blue Line would operate on a 7.8 mi stretch of light rail with 13 stations, running through downtown to 38th Street from Yellow Jacket Lane.
+The line would provide service along East Riverside Drive, then join with the Orange Line to cross Lady Bird Lake to the Austin Convention Center and run west on 3rd Street to Republic Square (the city's central transportation hub).
+Phase I of the line continues north with the Orange Line along Guadalupe Street to terminate 38th Street.
 The Blue Line will provide key service to the Texas State Capitol complex and The University of Texas at Austin campus.
+Phase I Priority Extensions include a 3.2 mi, primarily elevated southeastern extension to serve the Austin-Bergstrom International Airport, and a 2.7 mi northern extension shared with the Orange Line along Guadalupe Street and North Lamar Boulevard to Crestview station.
 The blue line will run at a frequency of every 10 minutes, but that frequency can be increased for special events if needed.
 On parts of the route where two light rail lines share the same tracks, trains will arrive every 5 minutes.